sourcegraph/checkup/README.md

 make
 ```

-Building the SQL enabled version is done with `make build-sql`.
+Building the SQLite3 enabled version is done with `make build-sqlite3`.
+PostgreSQL and MySQL are enabled by default.

 ### Building a Docker image